eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 ```

 For each set the user accepts, the application picks exactly one option, then one match per
-member of that option, and collects them into a `CredentialPresentmentSelection`.
+member of that option, and collects them into a `CredentialSelection`.
 The
 `match.claims` map already reflects the wallet's spec-compliant resolution of the verifier's
 request (DCQL `claim_sets` first-match per §6.4.1, hard-fail on missing claims) — the UI can
 display it as-is or further narrow it down if the user opts out of specific claims.